GB-int/breathe-releases/README.md

-# Breathe VPN — Releases
+# Breathe — Releases

-Official releases for **Breathe VPN** client — a multi-protocol VPN with adaptive traffic masking.
+Official releases for **Breathe** client — a multi-protocol VPN with adaptive traffic masking.

 ## Downloads